ibm-watson-iot/iot-nodejs/README.md

 `function({ type, id, command, format, payload, topic }) {}`

 Emitted when a message is received on the device-command topic.

+## IBMIoTF.ManagedDeviceClient

+The ManagedDeviceClient extends the DeviceClient by turning the device into a device management agent.
+More information on device management can be found [here.](https://docs.internetofthings.ibmcloud.com/reference/device_mgmt.html)

+### API
+TODO

+### Events
+The IBM IoTF client library implements the EventEmitter pattern and supports the following events.

+#### `'dmResponse'`

+`function({ reqId, rc }) {}`

+Emitted when the device-management server responds to a device request.

+#### `'dmAction'`

+`function({ reqId, action }) {}`

+Emitted when the device-management server requests an action for the device.
+Currently the ManagedDeviceClient only supports reboot and factory_reset actions.

 # Contributing
 The client code is in the `src` folder and the tests are in the `test` folder.